Pachinko (TV series)

 Pachinko is an American drama television series created by Soo Hugh based on the 2017 novel by Min Jin Lee.
 The series premiered on Apple TV+ on March 25, 2022.
 It received critical acclaim for its cinematography, writing, and acting.
 The second season premiered on August 23, 2024.

 Synopsis

 Pachinko follows four generations of a Korean family, from 1915 to 1989.
-In 1931, Sunja leaves her family in Korea, then under Japanese rule, to move to the Koreatown of Osaka, Japan, to start a new life.
+In 1931, Sunja leaves her family in Korea under Japanese rule, to move to the Koreatown of Osaka, Japan, to start a new life.
 The series details the living conditions and discrimination against Korean immigrants in Japanese society.